vives-project-xp/Zend/README.md

 1. Letters & words could be written in the sand.
 Even better would be if this could be done with a touch screen (maybe this would be something for a future project).
 2. The firmware should be able to take an image and draw the figure in the sand (or at least the crude outlines).

+### Extra code

+This is a section dedicated to the code that is available in this repo, but is not used in this project.
+This is code that can be used for different implementations.

+#### Led-strip driver

+This is a simple directory with a few functions that can drive the led-strip.
+There is a main file in which a few functions are called to change the look of the led-strip.
+In the src directory, in the [led.py](./led-strip-driver/src/led.py) file the functions can be found.
+This works with GET requests sent to the IP address of the led-strip.
+There is code that makes sure that values will go over the maximum values.

+#### Sandtable package

+This is the code for a pypi package for the driver of the sand table.
+This was initially the idea to implement the code from the sand table in the web interface, but this did not work as desired.
+We have then decided to use a different approach (see above).
+The package has been created and can be downloaded, but does contain old code so may not work as it should.

+This package can be installed with `python3 -m pip install vives-sandtable_package_zend`.
+Then in the file where you want to use the code: `vives-sandtable_package_zend import Sender`.
+Now you can use the code to change the patterns on every project you want.

+Disclaimer: it is better to use the code in the [server directory](./webinterface/server/) as it is the most up te date.